stenington/rubato/README.md

 # Rubato

 *Tempo rubato* is a musical term referring to the expressive shaping of a piece by a slight speeding up and then slowing down of its tempo at the discretion of the musician.
-It literally means *stolen time*.
+It literally translates as *stolen time*.

 Rubato is a tool to help you use your discretion to shape your time.
-It aims to free you from clock-watching as much as its can!
+It aims to free you from clock-watching as much as it can!
 It shows you the negative space between important points in your schedule, leaving you free to build your intervening schedule in whatever way feels best.

+## News ##

+It turns out servers don't like lightning.
+Several links below (marked with strikethrough) are broken until Rubato finds a new home.

 ## Use Rubato